Housing need is all around us.

 In every region of the U.S. — Northeast, South, Midwest and West — anywhere from 53 to 69 percent of adults classify the purchase of affordable housing as challenging in their community.

-Adequate shelter is a critical foundation for breaking the cycle of poverty.
+Adequate shelter is a critical foundation for breaking the cycle of poverty and setting families on a path toward opportunity.

 Homeownership is a form of wealth accumulation through equity and forced savings from mortgage repayment.